 - Kombucha: You have brewed your kombucha in the first fermentation and are ready to flavor it (first fermentation instructions here).

 - Pomegranate Juice: We opt for store bought pomegranate juice here, which is easier that tackling the messy pomegranate fruit.
+A cold-pressed organic pomegranate juice is best for making those taste buds sing!

 - Ginger: Fresh grated ginger is magic in kombucha, adding major fizz factor.